oconnellryan/oconnellryan.github.io/research/nba-ticket-pricing.md

 **Graphs of New Rows Created:** &nbsp;<br>
 The lower bowl front row view seats have a premium while the WCA seats are not very expensive: &nbsp;<br>
 <img src="/assets/nba/lb_rows_graph2.png" alt="Image" width="600"/>  &nbsp;<br>
-The upper bowl front row view seats have similar prices to row 1 seats.
-The WCA seats have the highest average prices in the upper bowl: &nbsp;<br>
+In the upper bowl, front row view seats are priced similarly to row 1 seats, while WCA sections have the highest average ticket prices.: &nbsp;<br>
 <img src="/assets/nba/ub_rows2.png" alt="Image" width="600"/>

 &nbsp;<br>

 ## Final Models:
-Three models were created to model the ticket prices for entire stadium based on the areas broken down earlier.
+Three models were created to model the ticket prices for entire stadium based on the areas defined earlier.
 Many of the predictors were the same for each model, but each model was adjusted for the factors relevant in its area.
 ### Lower Bowl Model:
 <div style="display: flex; align-items: center;">
   <img src="/assets/nba/lb_model.png" alt="Image" width="400" style="margin-right: 20px;"/>